smartschat/cort/README.md

 ## <a name="references"></a> References

-If you use this toolkit in your research, please cite the following publication:

-**Sebastian Martschat and Michael Strube (2014).** Recall Error Analysis for Coreference Resolution.
+Sebastian Martschat and Michael Strube (2014). **Recall Error Analysis for Coreference Resolution**.
 In *Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP)*, Doha, Qatar, 25-29 October 2014, pages 2070-2081. http://aclweb.org/anthology/D/D14/D14-1221.pdf

+Sebastian Martschat, Thierry Göckel and Michael Strube (2015). **Analyzing and Visualizing Coreference Resolution Errors**.
+To appear in *Proceedings of the Demonstration Session of the 2015 Conference of the North American Chapter of the Association for Computational Linguistics – Human Language Technologies (NAACL HLT 2015)*, Denver, Colorado, USA, 31 May-5 June 2015.

+If you use this toolkit in your research, please cite the EMNLP'14 paper.

 ## Changelog

+__Thursday, 28 May 2015__
+Updated to status of NAACL'15 demo paper.

 __Wednesday, 13 May 2015__
 Fixed another bug in the documentation regarding format of antecedent data.